hlngncy/UDP-Asynch-Chat-App/README.md

 ✔ Has forms.<br>
 ✔ Servers can contain the clients for sending data to specific server.
 For using it broadcast the "\<DISCOVER>" text.<br>

-# Let me Know
-If you have any problems and questions just let me know.